-- May 15, 2017 – Financial Aid Applications due, with $35 application fee (Please note: Your application will NOT be considered complete and will not be screened without payment of the application fee.)
+- DEADLINE EXTENDED TO JULY 25, 2017 – Financial Aid Applications due, with $35 application fee (Please note: Your application will NOT be considered complete and will not be screened without payment of the application fee.)
 All financial aid is for 50% reduced tuition.

-- June 1, 2017 - All Applications Due, with $35 application fee Please contact us immediately, as we are still accepting late applications.
+- DEADLINE EXTENDED TO JULY 25, 2017 - All Applications Due, with $35 application fee Please contact us immediately, as we are still accepting late applications.
 (Please note: Your application will NOT be considered complete and will not be screened without payment of the application fee.)

 - June 16, 2017 - First tuition deposit due